 Once the stack of images is loaded, Helicon Focus takes the sharpest part of each photo and creates a composite image, which I then save out as a TIFF and edit in Photoshop.

 This is the part of the process that needs the consistency across the photos.
-If the exposure or light balance is different in some of the photos, Helicon Focus will struggle.
+If the exposure or white balance is different in some of the photos, Helicon Focus will struggle.

 It also needs to have the focus moving in one direction from the first to the last photo.
 If the focus jumps backwards and forwards rather than in a straight line, Helicon Focus will throw a hissy fit, tell me off and go on strike.